krasserm/bot-with-plan/train/README.md

 Version 0.2 planner models are based on Mistral-7B-v0.3 and trained with different loss functions:

-- `gba-planner-7B-v0.2` is fine-tuned with a loss over the full sequence (prompt not masked)
+- `gba-planner-7B-v0.2` is fine-tuned with a loss over the full sequence i.e. prompt and completion tokens
-- `gba-planner-7B-completion-only-v0.2` is fine-tuned with a loss over the completion only (prompt masked)
+- `gba-planner-7B-completion-only-v0.2` is fine-tuned with a loss over completion tokens only (prompt masked)

 Fine-tuning is done with the custom [sft_qlora.py](planner/sft_qlora.py) script instead of `autotrain` as `autotrain` doesn't support completion-only fine-tuning (at the time of writing).
 In conda environment `bot-with-plan` run: